Z-Pike/qt-html-tool/README.md

 A very simple and crude HTML-test-editor.
 My original intention is make a little tool to help myself contact HTML.

-just a textbox and webview.
+Just a textbox and webview.

 ![image](https://github.com/Z-Pike/qt-html-tool/blob/master/1.png)